LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/encapsulation.rst.txt

 Our discussion of classes and objects is integral to us using **object-oriented programming**.
 Object-oriented programming stands on four pillars: abstraction, encapsulation, inheritance, and polymorphism.

+.. index:: ! encapsulation

 Encapsulation
 -------------

 **Encapsulation** is the bundling of related data and behaviors that operate on that data, usually with restricted access to internal, non-public data and behaviors.
-In object-oriented programming, classes and objects allow us to encapsulate, or isolate, data and behavior to only the parts of our program to which they arerelevant.
+In object-oriented programming, classes and objects allow us to encapsulate, or isolate, data and behavior to only the parts of our program to which they are relevant.
 Restricting access allows us to expose only that data and behavior that we want others to be able to use.

 Let's take a look at this by developing a new class called ``Student``.